khiz-k/place-tracker-beta/README.md

 you want to go.
 View details about these places, show them on a map, and get directions to them.

-## Goals

-* Learn how to create an interface composed of GoogleMap and other widgets.
-* Learn how to show, control, and modify a GoogleMap widget.
-* Learn how to place a marker on a map.

 ## IMPORTANT

 ### `place_map.dart`